greenelab/deep-review/sections/06_discussion.md

 interpretation and visualization of neural networks that prediction transcription factor binding [@tag:Alipanahi2015_predicting
 @tag:Lanchantin2016_motif @tag:Shrikumar2016_blackbox].
 Other studies have
-primarily focused on integrating attention mechanisms with the neural networks.
+focused on integrating attention mechanisms with neural networks.
 Attention mechanisms dynamically weight the importance the neural network gives to each feature.
-By inspecting the attention weights for a particular sample, a practitioner can identify the important features for a particular prediction.
+By inspecting the attention weights for a particular sample, a practitioner can identify the important features behind a given prediction.
-Choi et al. [@tag:Choi2016_retain] inverted the typical architecture of recurrent neural networks to improve interpretability.
-In particular, they only used recurrent connections in the attention generating procedure, leaving the hidden state directly connected to the input variables.
+Elsewhere, to improve interpretability Choi et al. [@tag:Choi2016_retain] inverted the typical architecture of recurrent neural networks .
+In particular, they only used
+recurrent connections in the attention generating procedure, leaving the hidden state directly connected to the input variables.
 In the clinical domain, this model was able to produce accurate diagnoses in which the contribution of previous hospital visits could be directly interpreted.
-Choi et al [@tag:Choi2016_gram] later extended this work to take into account the structure of disease ontologies and found that the concepts represented by the model were aligned with medical knowledge.
-Che et al. [@tag:Che2015_distill] introduced a knowledge-distillation approach which used gradient boosted trees to learn interpretable healthcare features from trained deep models.
+Choi et al later extended this work [@tag:Choi2016_gram]  to take into account the structure of disease ontologies, finding that the concepts represented by the model were aligned with medical knowledge.
+Finally, Che et al. [@tag:Che2015_distill] introduced a knowledge-distillation approach which used gradient boosted trees to learn interpretable healthcare features from trained deep models.

 ### Data limitations

-A lack of large-scale, high-quality, labeled training data has impacted deep learning in nearly all applications we have discussed, from healthcare to genomics to drug discovery.
-The challenges of training complex, high-parameter neural networks from few examples are obvious, but uncertainty in the labels of training instances can be just as problematic.
-In genomics, for example, labeled data may be derived from an experimental assay that has known and unknown technical artifacts, biases, and error profiles.
+A lack of large-scale, high-quality, correctly labeled training data has impacted deep learning in nearly all applications we have discussed, from healthcare to genomics to drug discovery.
+The challenges of training complex, high-parameter neural networks from few examples are obvious, but uncertainty in the labels of those examples can be just as problematic.
+For example, in genomics labeled data may be derived from an experimental assay with known and unknown technical artifacts, biases, and error profiles.
 It is possible to weight training examples or construct Bayesian models to account for uncertainty or non-independence in the data.
-For example, Park et al.
+To this end, Park et al.
 [@doi:10.1371/journal.pcbi.1002957] estimated shared non-biological signal between datasets to correct for non-independence related to assay platform or other factors in a Bayesian integration of many datasets.
-However, such techniques are rarely placed front and center in the description of methods, so these steps may be overlooked.
+However, such techniques are rarely placed front and center in any description of methods, and so may be easily overlooked.

-For some types of data, especially images, it is straightforward to augment training datasets by splitting one labeled example into multiple examples.
-An image can easily be rotated, flipped, or translated and retain its label [@doi:10.1101/095794].
+For some types of data, especially images, it is straightforward to augment training datasets by splitting a single labeled example into multiple examples.
+For example, an
+image can easily be rotated, flipped, or translated and retain its label [@doi:10.1101/095794].
 3D MRI and 4D fMRI (with time as a dimension) data can be decomposed into sets of 2D images [@doi:10.1101/070441].
-This greatly expands the number of training examples in domains where only hundreds of subjects are available but artificially treats images from the same volume as independent instances and sacrifices the structure inherent in the data.
+This can greatly expand the number of training examples but artificially treats such derived images as independent instances and sacrifices the structure inherent in the data.
 CellCnn trains a model to recognize rare cell populations in single-cell data by creating training instances that consist of random subsets of cells that are randomly